Skip to main content

 QLoRA: Quantized LoRA

 Dettmers et al. (2023) (Dettmers et al., 2023) proposed QLoRA, which combines LoRA with aggressive quantization of the base model.
-QLoRA stores the frozen base model in 4-bit NormalFloat precision (NF4), loads it in FP16 for computation, and trains LoRA adapters in FP16.
-This enables fine-tuning a 65B-parameter model on a single 48GB GPU -- a task that would otherwise require multiple 80GB GPUs.
+QLoRA stores the frozen base model in 4-bit NormalFloat precision (NF4), loads it in BFloat16 (BF16) for computation, and trains LoRA adapters in BFloat16 (BF16).
+This enables fine-tuning a 65B-parameter model on a single 48GB GPU, a task that would otherwise require multiple 80GB GPUs.
 QLoRA introduced NF4 (Normal Float 4-bit), a quantization format specifically designed for normally distributed weights, which achieves better accuracy than standard 4-bit formats.
 QLoRA demonstrated that the combination of aggressive quantization with parameter-efficient adaptation enables practical fine-tuning of the largest open-source models on consumer hardware.
+QLoRA wins precisely when the base model is too large to fit alongside its own gradients, trading a small accuracy cost from quantization for a large reduction in resident memory; it offers no advantage over plain LoRA once the model already fits comfortably.

 DoRA: Weight-Decomposed LoRA